wp-plugins/thumbgen/readme.txt

 [return:] if set to 1 (or true) the image name will be returned instead of printed (default=0).

+[preserveAnimation:] if set to 1 (or true) it will show animated gif's with motion but without applying other parameters.
+Otherwise, it will show the first frame of the animated gif resized.

+[quality:] you can chooos from 0 to 9, where 0 is the worst quality (lower file size) and 9 is the best (bigger file size).
+The default value is 7.

 == Frequently Asked Questions ==

 = Where do I get more information? =